 Bag End Books

 In a Dunedin street, in a building, there was a book shop.
 From 1991 till 2002, Bag End Books ('Bag End' as it was fondly referred to) resided at 13 Frederick Street, Dunedin.
 So what's the point of having a page on Waypoint Comics dedicated to an old, extinct business?
 Bag End largely predated the internet as we know it today so it never had the chance to have its own website.
 This page is to chronicle its time and provide some of the few images that exist of the shop for the enjoyment of those who supported it.
-Waypoint Comics is the legacy child of Bag End Books....where it all began.
+In fact, you can come into Waypoint Comics, and see some old fixtures and posters that are still in use and that were in Bag End!
+Waypoint Comics is the legacy of Bag End Books....where it all began.

 Welcome home to Bag End...

 The famous warm and welcoming green of the shop, and the classic wooden panel door led to a store where people could seek refuge from their daily grind, be that their work or university life.
 Being pre-internet, shops like Bag End were largely the 'keepers and gateways' to knowledge of news and upcoming books and products.

 The name was of course a Middle Earth reference, and decided long before Peter Jackson's grand adaption came to light.
 It simply was to reflect the specialist fare that Bag End provided.
 Permission was granted by Harper Collins NZ for the use of the name.

 Bag End was a book store.
 We sold science fiction, fantasy as well books dealing with movies, industry art and other interesting subjects.
 We were selling steampunk before Steampunk was really a thing (Snowcrash anyone?)
 From the staples of Feist, Eddings and Jordan to the magic of Lackey, Gibson, Robb, Turtledove not to mention the expanded Star Wars universe and the artistry that is Pratchett.